TheHive project vs DFIR-IRIS

 TheHive (Commercial)

-• Case Management: Centralized platform with customizable templates and workflows.
+• Case management: Centralized platform with customizable templates and workflows.

-• Alert Management: Aggregates alerts from email, SIEMs, and threat intelligence feeds.
+• Alert management: Aggregates alerts from email, SIEMs, and threat intelligence feeds.

 • Collaboration: Task assignments, comments, and case merging for coordinated workflows.